DORA · DORA Article 28 RoI · NIS2 · Basel III OR · FAIR-based Quantification · European-built

 Residual (w/ controls): €1,800,000

 Defensible.
 Auditable.
-FAIR-based.
-Board-ready.
-Covers DORA, NIS2, and Basel III OR in one integrated view.
+Quantified.
+Regulator-ready.
+Covers DORA, NIS2, Basel III OR, and DORA Article 28 third-party risk in one integrated view.

 Core Capabilities